Smaller Sized Portrait Photographs - setting the context

 The next portrait of a boy standing on a wooden seat measures 1.7 x 3.4 inches and is by Derbyshire's Studios who were at Wigan and Chorley.
 Gillian Jones in her Lancashire Photographers 1840-1940 has James Alfred Derbyshire at Wigan in 1913 and 1920, and at Chorley 1905 to 1913, and at Blackburn in 1909.
-The size of this photograph is unmounted and has a blank reverse.
+The photograph is unmounted and has a blank reverse.
 It's size just about qualifies it as a minette

-Below is an example with a festive greeting mount.
-For comparison purposes two other oval mounted photographs are shown - the tintype is on the left, photographer unknown.
+Below is an example American Gem with a festive greeting mount.
+For comparison purposes two other oval mounted photographic prints are shown - the tintype is on the left, photographer unknown.

 Below are three more examples of American Gem Tintypes.
 The one on the left, photographer unknown, is Victoria sized, the one on the right, photographer unknown,is the more common size.
 The one in the centre is in a mount with simple embossed decoration.
-There is a printed label on the reverse holding the tintype in position in the mount.
-The label shows this to be by The American Gem Studio, Commercial Road, Landport, Portsmouth.
-According to the label they were selling Gem portraits nine for 7.5 pence.
+There is a printed label on the reverse (shown below) holding the tintype in position in the mount.
+The label shows this to be by The American Gem Studio, Commercial Road, Landport, Portsmouth, Proprietor William James Robinson.
+According to the label they were selling Gem portraits, nine for 7½ pence.
 This studio was also offering "Cameos" and cartes de visite.
-Next is a tiny tintype of a boy, on a pale blue embossed mount - on the face is the name of the photographer J.F.Lowrie 10 Jamaica St Glasgow.
+Below these is a tiny tintype of a boy, on a pale blue embossed mount - on the face is the name of the photographer, J.F.Lowrie, 10 Jamaica St, Glasgow.
 The tintype is held in position by a label listing Lowrie's other studios in Fleet St London, Birmingham, Liverpool and America.
 James Frederick Lowrie appeared in trade directories 1878-1885.
 We have more on Lowrie on our site here: www.stickybacks.uk/regionsLON.asp#Lowrie.
 Below this is an American Gem Tintype of an unknown lady by Geo Melville, who had studios in Manchester, Southport and Llandudno.

-Below is another, more economic version, of an existing photographic format.
-The postcard below is just 3 in x 4 in and depicts a teenage boy in shorts, the soft focus is probably due to subject movement.
-The reverse is a postcard back, with the title "Bayley's Bijou Post Card" and the address of Bayley's studio "22 East Street, Newquay".
+Below are three examples of another, more economic,version of an existing photographic format.
+The first real photo postcard below is just 3 in x 4 in and depicts a teenage boy in shorts, the soft focus is probably due to subject movement.
+The reverse is a postcard back, with the title "Bayley's Bijou Post Card" and the address of Bayley's Studio "22 East Street, Newquay".
 This is from the early 1930s.
 Bayley's Studio also did "Walking Pictures" in Newquay.
 Below this is another even smaller example, 3.5 x 2.5 inches, depicting an unknown lady and an aspidistra.
 No photographer's details are shown, but on the reverse, on a divided postcard back is the description "Midget Post Card".
 The third example, photographer unknown, is a real photrograph "Court Postcard."
 The photograph on the face is a portrait of a seated lady in a rural setting.
 The dimensions are 4.2 x 3.2 inches and the postcard has rounded corners.

 ( British Journal of photography 17 Feb 1911 p 130, British Journal of photography June 16 1911 p466, British Journal of Photography Sept 15 1911 p712.)

-www.stickybacks.uk is a non-commercial web site for local and family historians, exploring the Stickyback photograph genre and Stickyback Photographers.
+www.stickybacks.uk is a non-commercial web site for local and family historians, exploring smaller sized portrait photographs and those who worked in this trade.

 This site is powered by Web Wiz Green Hosting.
 We have been using their services for many years and are more than happy to recommend them to you.